 Federal income taxes work on a pay as you go basis.
-Therefore, if you have income that is not subject to regular withholding, you probably need to make quarterly tax estimates.
-And if you don’t pay them, you could be subject to a penalty.
+Therefore, if you have income that is not subject to regular withholding, it’s likely you’ll need to make quarterly tax estimates.
+If you don’t pay them, you could be subject to a penalty.
 Common examples are rental income, interest, dividends, capital gains, and self-employment income.
 The payment due dates are generally each April, June, September, and January.

 In most cases, you must pay estimated tax if both of the following apply: